 Pain traveling down into the buttock, back of the thigh, and often into the calf and foot.
 This is usually caused by irritation of nerve root of the sciatic nerve, often from compression by a disc or degenerative disease are the usual causes.

 Dysfunction of a nerve root by any cause.
 The symptoms are weakness, pain (sciatica), numbness, or tingling, or a combination of these.

 Also called “back strain” or “musculoskeletal back pain.”
-The causes may include strain of the muscles along the spine, strain the the ligaments of the spine, degenerative facet joint disease between the bones of the spine, or others.
+The causes may include a strain of the muscles along the spine, strain the ligaments of the spine, degenerative facet joint disease between the bones of the spine, or others.

 Also called herniated nucleus pulposus (HNP), disc rupture, disc prolapse.
 This condition and its treatment are discussed later in this section.

 A narrowing of the spinal canal, typically in the lumbar or cervical spine (lower back and neck, respectively).
 This is a complex problem requiring an individualized approach for each patient, with an experienced neurosurgeon or neurologist.
 This condition is discussed later in this section.

 Evaluation of Back Pain

 The evaluation of back pain requires a physician experienced with this problem.
 The workup begins with a detailed history and physical examination.

 Your physician will ask about the type of pain, where it radiates, factors that worsen or alleviate the pain, and other questions.
 The physical examination concentrates on the motor and sensory functions.